mbutrovich/mbutrovich.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. student in the [Computer Science Department](https://www.csd.cs.cmu.edu), [School of Computer Science](https://www.cs.cmu.edu), at [Carnegie Mellon University](https://www.cmu.edu) with a research interest in database management systems (DBMSs).
-More specifically, I am exploring the design and engineering challenges of "self-driving" systems.
+More specifically, I am exploring operating system and DBMS codesign opportunities via safe kernel extension mechanisms like [eBPF](https://ebpf.io/what-is-ebpf/).
 I am extremely fortunate to be advised by [Andy Pavlo](http://www.cs.cmu.edu/~pavlo/), and I am a member of the [Database Group (CMU-DB)](https://db.cs.cmu.edu), [Parallel Data Lab (PDL)](https://www.pdl.cmu.edu/), and [SNAP Lab](https://snap.cs.cmu.edu).

 I am one of the lead developers of [NoisePage](https://noise.page), CMU-DB's relational DBMS that is designed for self-driving operation.